UPDATE: Hackfest'9 has been postponed and will now take place in October 2025.

 Hackfest is a Capture The Flag (CTF) competition

 Hackfest is an annual cybersecurity event initally hosted by the Higher School of Communication (SUP'COM).
 Since 2015, it has brought together cybersecurity experts, businesses, and students under one roof.
-After huge success in previous editions, Hackfest is back for its 8th edition this year at Technopark El Gazala.
-This year is noteworthy since Hackfest will be contested in two stages: qualifiers on March 23rd and finals on April 20th.
+After huge success in previous editions, Hackfest is back for its 9th edition this year at Technopark El Gazala at 30th April- 1 Mai

 The National Cybersecurity CTF Competition is meant for both beginners and experienced contestants, and it consists of tasks ranging from simple to extremely difficult in various categories: